Cherry Eye in Dogs. Why is Your Dog’s Eye So Red? · Kinship

 • Eye discharge

 If you spot a red swollen bulge in the inner corner of your dog’s eye, large or small, call your vet immediately.
 In addition to causing irritation to the dog, cherry eye can have lasting consequences if left untreated.
-“Without correction, chronic prolapse can lead to conjunctivitis in dogs (pink eye) and eye discharge,” explains Collins.
+“Without correction, chronic prolapse can lead to conjunctivitis in dogs (pink eye) and eye discharge,” Dr. Collins explains.
 “It has also been shown that with correction, dogs are less likely to develop low tear production later in life.”

 “Initial therapy may consist of a topical anti-inflammatory,” says Dr. Collins, especially if local inflammation is contributing to the prolapse.
 He adds that if initial treatment doesn’t work or a prolapse returns, surgery may be required.
 “There are numerous surgical techniques to reposition the gland with overall high success rates.”
 If your dog’s cherry eye is transient, your vet may wait until it is in constant prolapse before providing surgical treatment.